When talking about window seals, most people think about three things:

 And that’s it!
 You now have fresh window weatherstripping to keep out air and moisture.

 Broken IGU Seal

 The seal of an insulated glass unit is there to keep insulating argon, krypton, or gas in place.
 Unfortunately, this kind of window seal cannot be fixed with a DIY approach.
 Once moisture infiltrates the broken seal of your insulated glass unit, you either need the help of a professional or get the glass replaced completely.

 Applying adhesive to make the seal airtight again will not fix this type of window seal problem because there would still be moisture in between the glass panes.

 A professional glazier will fix a seal by installing a valve and pump.
 These will remove the moist air from between the two panes.
 Then, the glazier will apply a new seal.

-If you have an argon or inert-gas window, this will be more complicated.
-These windows will almost always need to be sent back to the factory to be re-filled, as very few glaziers will have the equipment necessary to fill a window with gas.
+If you have argon or inert-gas insulated windows, these glass units will almost always need to be sent back to the factory to be refilled, as very few glaziers will have the equipment necessary to fill a window with gas.

-In most cases, it would be cheaper to just replace the entire window with a brand-new model right from the factory.
-You could also use this opportunity to upgrade your windows to more reliable or insulated models.
+In some cases, it could be cheaper to just replace the entire window with a brand-new model.
+This would be best if your current type of window is constantly showing problems with broken IGU seals.
+Doing this would be an opportunity to upgrade your windows to more reliable units from a trusted brand.

 This wraps up our guide on how to repair a broken seal on a window.
 If you’re looking for newer, more energy-efficient and reliable windows, we’ve got you covered.